Stuff to Know Before You Go...

 Food and Water

 Never, ever, ever drink the water out of the tap.
 Drink only bottled water, or water that has been boiled.
 Even brush your teeth with bottled water.
-The Chinese don’t know what’s in the water, and they don’t drink it either, without first boiling it.
-You can buy a liter of bottled water at the grocery store for less than 50 cents.
+The Peruvians don’t know what’s in the water, and they don’t drink it either.
+You can buy a liter of bottled water at the grocery store for a couple of soles.
 Dehydration will ruin your trip, so drink up.

 When eating in restaurants you have to use varying degrees of caution, depending on the quality of the establishment.
-For really cheap non-fast-food restaurants only eat cooked foods, and avoid ice.
+For really cheap non-fast-food restaurants only eat cooked foods, and avoid salads and ice.
 There’s nothing wrong with these cheap restaurants, just exercise caution.
-If you’re eating at a fast-food restaurant or a nicer “tourist” restaurant you can feel comfortable eating the fruit and using their ice cubes.
+If you’re eating at a fast-food restaurant or a nicer “tourist” restaurant you can feel comfortable eating the fruit and salads and using their ice cubes.
 Don’t drink soda out of the bottle/can in restaurants.
 They often keep it cool using ice made from tap water, so the top isn’t clean.
-Use a glass, no ice.
-You can eat fruit at the hotels, but not at the cafeterias (unless you can peel it, like a banana or orange).
-You can always eat the watermelon.
+Use a glass.
+Watch out for fruit juice.
+The juice in the hotels with breakfast is fine.
+They make it with bottled water.
+Juice in cheaper local restaurants and on the street should be treated with suspicion.

 Another handy recommendation that I have received—and I think really works—eat a chewable Pepto Bismal after each meal.
 Apparently they contain something like a mild antibiotic, which kills alot of the stuff that can make you sick.

 The most common illness will be traveller's diarrhea.
 Usually a couple of doses of pepto will solve the problem, but I recommend you ask your doctor for a prescription for antibiotics to really kill those bugs.